 Becoming Medicare eligible (turning age 65) as an active employee:

-As an active employee, your Penn State medical plan is considered primary for you and your eligible dependents.
-As an active employee, there is no need to sign up for Medicare Parts A or B.
+As an active employee, your Penn State medical plan is considered primary for you and your eligible dependents; so as an active employee, there is no need to sign up for Medicare Parts A or B. Employees need to make the determination if it makes fiscal sense to enroll in Medicare as a secondary insurance.

 Part A is provided at no cost, so you can either enroll or decline Part A, but only if you are not currently enrolled or want to be enrolled in the future in the PPO Savings Plan.